-To explore the landscape of collections and archives holding HIV-related records and how they have been used for research or in creative practices, on 2 and 3 December, The National Archives will host two events – an online symposium and a digital humanities workshop – bringing together archivists, scholars, researchers, and creative practitioners.
+To explore the landscape of collections and archives holding HIV-related records and how they have been used for research or in creative practices, The National Archives hosted two events in December 2024 – an online symposium and a digital humanities workshop – bringing together archivists, scholars, researchers, and creative practitioners.

 The National Archives holds an extensive collection of material related to the HIV and AIDS epidemic of the 1980s.
 This includes cabinet papers and records documenting the government response, public health campaigns and scientific research, and records connected with the many intersections between the government and governmental bodies and the spread and effects of the virus (in blog posts, The AIDS health campaign and HIV/AIDS and the LGBTQ+ community).